Co0nan/co0nan.github.io/README.md

 I would walk you through one of the SQL injection vulnerabilities that I have recently found which I wouldn't be able to find without proper recon.

 Let's call the target `vuln.com`.
-I was hurting on this target for several years and I was focusing on the application functions themselves.
+I was hunting on this target for several years and I was focusing on the application functions themselves.
 The main application usually interacts with a back-end API under `/api/v3/`.
 When I decided to go back hunting again on this target, I told myself to start from the beginning and act as if this is my first time hunting on them.
 I just need to find more attack vectors.

 The first thing you need to plan is to set your goal/objective.
 My goal was to find more API endpoints related to this target.